storebloom/orbem-studio/docs/game-objects/missions.md

 ### Blockades

+**Blockade Area** (`explore-area`): Multiselect — area(s) where the blockade appears

 **Mission Blockade** (top, left, height, width):
 - Invisible wall that disappears when mission completes
 - Gates areas or content behind mission completion

 **Hazard Removal** (`explore-hazard-remove`):
-- Select a hazard item
+- Select a hazard-type item
-- Hazard is removed when mission completes
+- That hazard item is removed from the map when this mission completes

 ## Mission Flow